Koenkk/zigbee2mqtt.io/docs/information/configuration.md

 * `homeassistant`: Allows to override values of the Home Assistant discovery payload.
 See example below.
 * `debounce`: Debounces messages of this device.
 When setting e.g. `debounce: 1` and a message from a device is received, Zigbee2MQTT will not immediately publish this message but combine it with other messages received in that same second of that device.
 This is handy for e.g. the `WSDCGQ11LM` which publishes humidity, temperature and pressure at the same time but as 3 different messages.
 * `debounce_ignore` Protects unique payload values of specified payload properties from overriding within debounce time.
 When setting e.g. `debounce: 1` and `debounce_ignore: - action` every payload with unique `action` value will be published.
 This is handy for e.g. the `E1744` which publishes multiple messages in short time period after one turn and `debounce` option without `debounce_ignore` publishes only last payload with action `rotate_stop`.
 On the other hand `debounce: 1` with `debounce_ignore: - action` will publish all unique action messages, at least two (e.g. `action: rotate_left` and `action: rotate_stop`)
-* `retrieve_state`: Retrieves the state after setting it.
+* `retrieve_state`: (DEPRECATED) Retrieves the state after setting it.
 Should only be enabled when the [reporting feature](../information/report.md) does not work for this device.
 * `filtered_attributes`: Allows to prevent certain attributes from being published.
 When a device would e.g. publish `{"temperature": 10, "battery": 20}` and you set `filtered_attributes: ["battery"]` it will publish `{"temperature": 10}`.
 * `optimistic`: Publish optimistic state after set, e.g. when a brightness change command succeeds Zigbee2MQTT assumes the brightness of the device changed and will publish this (default `true`).